 This activity provides students with hands-on experience observing pollination in their School's Nativar Gardens or areas around the school (similar to lesson 1) where flowering plants (and pollinators) might be observed.
-Students will use the Patient Pollinator Count document for recording their observations.
-When students get to the lesson titled, "Plotting Plants & Pollinators," this activity will help students organize, visualize, and present the collected data.
-On days where students are unable to go outside or if there are no flowers on the plants outside, use this 10-minute video clip.
+Students will use the Patient Pollinator Count data collection sheet for recording their observations.
+Students will analyze their data in lesson 8, titled "Plotting Plants & Pollinators."
+In this activity students will organize, visualize, and present the collected data.
+On days where students are unable to go outside or if there are no flowers on the plants outside, use the 10-minute video clip provided.
 Remind students that research scientists often make video tapes like these and then view and collect data from them at another time.
 The Patient Pollinator Count activity may be used multiple times throughout this unit.

-This lesson familiarizes students with the effects of horticultural plants.
+This lesson familiarizes students with the ecological effects of human manipulation of plant characteristics through selection and hybridization.
 Using a Budburst Nativars research garden, students will observe and record pollinator visits to open flowers to help answer the question: Do pollinators prefer cultivars of native plants species (nativars) or true native plants?
 Answering this question has real world implications for pollinator conservation.